Pla Goong Salad (Authentic Thai Shrimp Salad Recipe)

 Pla goong, spicy Thai shrimp salad, served in a wooden dish with lettuce.

-What is pla goong salad
+What is pla goong?

-Spicy Thai shrimp salad recipe
+Spicy Thai shrimp salad topped with fresh herbs and spices.

 Top-view of ingredients for pla goong salad: shrimp, garlic, chilies, shallots, lemongrass, kaffir lime leaves, coriander, chili paste, chili flakes, fish sauce, lime, and MSG.